kiwi0fruit/pyappshare/template_env/README.md

 5. Create conda environment:

+    - First you need to copy this folder.
+Open terminal at user home dir and type `git clone https://github.com/kiwi0fruit/pyappshare`

     - open *this folder* in terminal (if on Windows: right mouse click in the white space of the current folder then "Git Bash Here"),